Skip to content

 ❓ Frequently Asked Questions

-Do I need a visa to visit French Polynesia / Tahiti in 2026? +
+Do I need a visa to visit French Polynesia in 2026? +

 Most travellers don’t.
-US, UK, EU, Canadian, Australian and New Zealand passport holders enter visa-free for tourism for up to 90 days.
-This is French Polynesia’s own entry regime, not a mainland-France rule, and there’s no pre-travel online authorisation to file.
-A return or onward ticket is expected on arrival, and your passport should be valid well beyond your stay (six months beyond return is the safe target).
-Nationalities outside the visa-free list need a specific French Polynesia visa through French consular channels — a standard mainland short-stay visa is not valid here.
-Verify your own nationality before booking.
+US, UK, EU, Canadian, Australian and New Zealand passport holders enter visa-free for up to 90 days under French Polynesia’s own entry regime — which is separate from mainland France’s rules and has no connection to the Schengen area.
+US citizens: the 90-day limit applies within any 180-day window, and a return or onward ticket is expected at the border.
+UK passports should be valid at least three months beyond your intended departure date; six months beyond your return date is the safer target, with the ticket name matching the passport exactly.
+Nationalities outside the visa-free list need a French Polynesia-specific visa through French consular channels — a standard Schengen or mainland France short-stay visa is not valid here.
+No tourist tax or arrival levy is payable at the airport.

-What currency does Tahiti use, and can I rely on cards? +
+What currency does Tahiti use, and where can I pay by card? +

-The CFP franc (XPF), fixed to the euro at €1 = 119.33 XPF and floating near 102 XPF to the US dollar in May 2026.
-Cards work at hotels, supermarkets and larger restaurants, but the public bus, the Marché de Papeete and the Place Vaiete roulottes are cash only.
+The CFP franc (XPF), pegged permanently to the euro at €1 = 119.33 XPF.
+Against the dollar the rate floats with the euro — near 102 XPF per USD in May 2026.
+Cards are accepted at hotels, larger restaurants and supermarkets, but the public bus, the Marché de Papeete, and the Place Vaiʼete roulottes are cash only.
 Draw XPF from an airport ATM on arrival.
+The 10,000 XPF note is awkward for small purchases — break it early at the airport or a supermarket.

 How do I get from Faaʼa Airport to Papeete? +

-Is there an airport lounge at Faaʼa, and can I use Priority Pass? +
+Is there an airport lounge at Faaʼa, and does Priority Pass work? +

 How do I get from Tahiti to Bora Bora or Moorea? +

-Both are a separate ticket from your international arrival.
-Moorea: a 30–60 minute fast ferry (Aremiti ~2,030 XPF, Terevau ~1,350 XPF) from Papeete’s waterfront, or a 15-minute Air Tahiti flight.
-Bora Bora: a 50-minute Air Tahiti or Air Moana flight (BOB), fares from around $330 round trip, plus a boat transfer on arrival.
-Moorea is doable on a long daytime layover; Bora Bora is not.
+Both require a separate ticket from your international arrival.
+Moorea: a 30–60 minute fast ferry from Papeete’s waterfront — Aremiti at ~2,030 XPF (~$18) or Terevau at ~1,350 XPF (~$12) one way — ferries running roughly every 60–90 minutes, broadly 05:30–17:30; or a 15-minute Air Tahiti flight.
+Bora Bora: a 50-minute Air Tahiti or Air Moana flight (BOB), round-trip fares from around $330, plus a boat transfer from the island airport to the main island or resort on arrival.
+Moorea is feasible on a long daytime layover; Bora Bora is not feasible on any connection window.

 Can I visit an island on a layover at Faaʼa? +

-Is the tap water safe to drink in Tahiti? +
+Is the tap water safe in Tahiti? +

-In Papeete and on Tahiti, yes — it’s treated and generally safe, ice included.
-On smaller, remote outer islands, switch to bottled or boiled water.
+In Papeete and across Tahiti, yes — treated and safe, ice included.
+On smaller, more remote outer islands, switch to bottled or boiled water.

 Is Tahiti safe for tourists? +